 Voted the second best film of the 21st century by the BBC, In the Mood for Love (2000) is as beloved as it is relevant.
 A film about forbidden romance and rose-coloured nostalgia, it plays out like a hazy dream of 60s Hong Kong – nostalgic for a time, or a place, that doesn't exist anymore.

-Now Sydney artists Rainbow Chan, Marcus Whale and Eugene Choi are bringing Wong Kar-Wai's opus to the Opera House Digital Stage, by way of a lavish multimedia performance which promises 60s costumes and saxophone aplenty.
+Now Sydney artists Rainbow Chan, Marcus Whale and Eugene Choi are bringing Wong Kar-Wai's opus to the Opera House stage, by way of a lavish multimedia performance which promises 60s costumes and saxophone aplenty.
 We spoke to Chan and Whale about what to expect, their intepretations of the film, and their own memories of Hong Kong.

 What does In the Mood for Love mean to you?